African milkbush causes painful blistering and inflammation

 Management

-Euphorbia tirucalli may be coppiced, trimmed and top-pruned to establish a hedge.
+Euphorbia tirucalli may be coppiced, trimmed, and top-pruned to establish a hedge.

 Uses

-The latex is externally applied to warts, wounds and for skin complaints.
+The latex is externally applied to warts, wounds, and for skin complaints.
 The latex is also used as a fly repellent in West Africa and a mosquito and termite repellent in Tanzania.
-In India the latex is used as an insecticide.
+In India latex is used as an insecticide.
 The latex is very irritating to the skin and mucosa.

 References